- Code IDEC8016

 See Future Offerings

-Microeconomic Analysis and Policy is a Masters course in modern microeconomic theory.
+This is a Masters course in modern microeconomic theory.
 The course covers consumption theory, production theory, theories of the competitive market, general equilibrium theory, and externalities and public goods.
 Principles will be applied to important policy areas such as tax policy, the role of government, and management of the environment.
+The course will equip students with the essential tools of microeconomics that will provide a refreshingly new lens to think about big issues such as poverty and inequality, climate change, pandemic response.
+The tools will also help students understand how decisions made by individuals and businesses in everyday life, including how these economic actors respond to economic policies.

-(1) Understand the key tools for analysing the microeconomics of competitive markets and externalities.
+- Understand and apply the key tools for analysing the microeconomics of competitive markets and externalities

-(2) Analyse microeconomic problems relating to competitive markets and externalities.
+- Analyse microeconomic problems relating to competitive markets and externalities

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Nicholson, W & Snyder, C 2012, Microeconomic Theory: Basic Principles and Extensions, 11th edn, Cengage Learning.
+Nicholson, W & Snyder, C 2017, Microeconomics: Basic Theory and Extensions 12th edn, Cengage Learning.

 Knowledge in calculus and optimisation is essential.